Connect with us

 Our teams strategically positioned instruments in locations across a 300-mile (482 km) distance spanning from Eureka, Nevada, to close to the landing site in Utah.
 The instruments ranged from high-tech custom sensors to smartphones on the ground around the SRC’s flight path and landing site.
 They monitored the low frequency sound waves from the SRC’s reentry.

 In addition to the ground-based sensors, our researchers attached instruments to balloons that floated at twice the altitude of commercial planes during the SRC reentry.
 The sensors attached to these balloons recorded the sound waves produced by the SRC’s shock wave.
-These sound waves carried information about the SRC, its movement and the it passed through.
+These sound waves carried information about the SRC, its movement and the environment it passed through.

 A large, translucent balloon rising into the sky and tethered to a ribbon.